rajasegar/unpack/README.md

 :rocket: Create web apps without a bundler :package:.

-unpack is a web app scaffolding tool which generates a project boilerplate with no `npm` dependencies, to build apps within the browser.
+unpack is a web app scaffolding tool which generates a project boilerplate with no `npm` dependencies, to develope and build apps within the browser without any build tooling.

 **WARNING**: Not recommended for production workflows.